The Children's Place

-The Children's Place Inc. is a specialty retailer of children's apparel and accessories headquartered in Secaucus, New Jersey.
-It also markets apparel under the Children's Place, Place, Baby Place, and Gymboree brand names.

-As of October 31, 2015, it operated 955 stores in the United States, Canada and Puerto Rico, an online store at www.childrensplace.com, and had 90 international stores operated by its franchise partners in 12 countries.
+The Children’s Place is a retailer of clothing for children.
+It sells its products primarily under its proprietary brands The Children’s Place, Gymboree, Sugar & Jade, PJ Place and Crazy 8.
+The company has about 525 stores in the U.S., Canada and Puerto Rico, and also sells via two online outlets and through five franchise partners in 15 countries.
+Its product line includes tops, skirts, dresses, jackets, shoes, bottoms, sleepwear and backpacks.
+The Children’s Place is headquartered in Secaucus, New Jersey, U.S.

 History

 The company was founded in 1969.
 It was acquired by Federated Department Stores in 1981.
 After Campeau Corporation acquired Federated, they sold The Children's Place to a group led by Joseph Sitt in 1988.
 They became publicly traded on the NASDAQ exchange in 1997 under the ticker symbol PLCE.

+The Children's Place had a location in the mall in New York's World Trade Center.
+This location was eventually destroyed during the September 11 attacks in 2001.

 Between 2004 and 2007, the company owned and operated 335 Disney Stores through a subsidiary Hoop Holdings/Hoop Retail Stores LLC.
-Disney sold the chain for the cost of inventory to Children's Place subsidiary Hoop Holdings plus a 15-year licensing agreement.
+Disney sold the chain for the cost of inventory to Children's Place subsidiary Hoop Holdings, plus a 15-year licensing agreement.
 Mario Ciampi, senior vice president of store development and logistics, was named Hoop/Disney Store North America president.
 The company agreed to pump $100 million in operation upgrades and remodeling.
 Under the licensing agreement, a "royalty holiday" period existed until October 2006 to allow revamping of the stores.
-The royalty thereafter was 5% of store sales while online sales get Disney a 9% to 10% royalty.
+The royalty thereafter was 5% of store sales, while online sales get Disney a 9% to 10% royalty.
 Hoop Holdings was able to write off the cost ($48 million) of the equipment and property received in the purchase.

-Hoops saw progress with its strategy as open stores in 2006 for 11 month saw 15% increase in sales assisted by a better Disney box office results and the Disney Channel hit High School Musical.
+Hoops saw progress with its strategy as open stores in 2006 for 11 months saw 15% increase in sales assisted by a better Disney box office results and the Disney Channel hit High School Musical.
 A store website would be up and running in April 2007.